-The Range Safety Officer shall remain in attendance at shooting he is supervising and shall only supervise areas which can be seen and addressed at the same time.
-Separate individuals must therefore be appointed as Range Safety Officers for areas which cannot be controlled by one person, e.g. the Shotgun and Target Ranges, Gallery Rifle and pistol range.
+The Range Safety Officer shall remain in attendance at shooting that he is supervising and shall only supervise areas which can be seen and addressed at the same time.
+Separate individuals must therefore be appointed as Range Safety Officers for areas which cannot be controlled by one person, e.g. the Shotgun and Target Ranges, Gallery Rifle and Pistol range.

-Rifles racked bolts open and magazines removed during ceasefire
+Rifles racked, bolts open and magazines removed during ceasefire

-Shooters in Pistol range with Blaze Red safety Jackets required to be worn when going forward of the firing point
+Shooters in Pistol range with Blaze Red Safety Jackets required to be worn when going forward of the firing point

-Note: Yellow safety line.
-During ceasefire all shooters must be behind this safety line for the duration of the ceasefire and until such time as the RSO calls "Shooters to the line"
+Note: The Yellow Safety Line.
+During ceasefire all shooters must remain behind this safety line for the duration of the ceasefire and until such time as the RSO calls "Shooters to the line"